 Olczyk played 16 seasons for the Chicago Blackhawks, New York Rangers, Toronto Maple Leafs, Winnipeg Jets, Los Angeles Kings, and Pittsburgh Penguins.
 He helped guide the Rangers to its Stanley Cup victory in 1994 and is a member of the U.S. Hockey Hall of Fame.

-A Detroit native and Boston University hockey standout, Grier was the NHL’s third U.S.-born black player.
-He followed Indiana-born forward Donald Brashear and Ocala, Florida’s Valmore James who became the NHL’s first African-American player when he debuted with Sabres in the 1981-82 season.
+A Detroit native and Boston University hockey standout, Grier was the NHL’s fourth U.S.-born black player.
+He followed Indiana-born forward Donald Brashear, Maine’s Mike McHugh, and Ocala, Florida’s Valmore James who became the NHL’s first African-American player when he debuted with Sabres in the 1981-82 season.

 James and Brashear were tough guys, on-ice enforcers known more for their fists than their scoring touch.
 Grier combined toughness with scoring.
 He was the NHL’s first African-American player to score more than 20 goals in a season.
 He finished his career with 162 goals, 383 total points and 510 penalty minutes in 1,060 games.